monkenWu/CodeIgniter4_CLI-Create/README.md

 ### Use "-nobase" Option

-By default, creating a controller file will inherit the BaseController class.
+By default, creating a controller file will extends the BaseController class.
 If you don't want the default settings, you can use:

 ```
 $ php spark create:controller [controller_name] -nobase